tinted-theming/home/PROJECT_GOVERNANCE.md

 The Tinted Theming project is currently governed by three admins:

-- [@balek], who has been actively involved in the community since the original base16 theming project.
+- [@belak], who has been actively involved in the community since the original base16 theming project.
 - [@JamyGolden], who has been actively involved in the formation of base16-project and tinted-theming.